WLAN-Pi/wlanpi-profiler/UPGRADING_WITH_PIPX.md

-# Upgrading profiler with pipx on NEO2 / WLAN Pi 2.0.1
+# Upgrading profiler with pipx on NEO{1,2} with WLAN Pi OS v2

-If you'd like to upgrade profiler on your existing NEO 2 WLAN Pi which is running WLAN Pi 2.0.1, please follow these instructions.
+If you'd like to upgrade profiler on your existing NEO 1/2 WLAN Pi which is running WLAN Pi OS v2, please follow these instructions.

-Challenges:
+* *This does not work on v1 images or systems where pipx was not used to install profiler.*

+Additional notes to provide some context on this procedure:

 * The GitHub repo for profiler was changed from profiler2 to wlanpi-profiler in preparation for debian packaging.
-This means we need to uninstall profiler2 from pipx.
+This means we need to first uninstall profiler2 from pipx on relevant systems.
-* PATH complications with pipx.
-We need to pass some env variables to sudo.
+* PATH complications with pipx, which means we need to pass some env variables to sudo.

 ## Prerequisites:

+* Profiler is installed via pipx (our image handles this for you)
 * WLAN Pi must have Internet access (GitHub specifically)
 * You will need SSH/terminal access to the WLAN Pi

-## Step 1:
+## Step 1.
+Make sure pipx is updated

 Command: